folkertvanheusden/kek/README.md

 ... where offset is a decimal(!) address to start (optional).

-Released in 2018 under AGPL v3.0
+Released under Apache License v2.0

 Folkert van Heusden